amupitan/git-tech-desc/README.md

 ![git log](/git_log.png)

 ## Conclusion
-There are many other git commands that you might find useful but these are the basic ones to help you understand how git works by showing you a complete git workflow.
+There are many other Git commands that you might find useful but these are the basic ones to help you understand how Git works by showing you a complete Git workflow.
 Git is an essential tool for software development and understanding how it works enables the users to work effectively in a team.
 It is used professionally for managing source control and even academically for smaller projects.

 ## Authors
 - Ashley Mace